insomn14/mfloods/README.md

 - 📝 **Flexible Input**: Raw HTTP request files for complete control
 - 🎯 **Connection Pooling**: Efficient connection management to prevent resource exhaustion
 - 📈 **Detailed Logging**: Multiple log levels for debugging and monitoring

+---

+## Project Structure & Source Code

+- **This repository (`mfloods`)**: Contains only the compiled binaries (in the `release/` directory) and documentation for public distribution.
+- **Source code repository (`mfloods-src`)**: The full Rust source code is maintained in a separate, private repository.
+If you are interested in contributing or reviewing the source, please contact the maintainer.

+> **Note:** The source code is not included here for distribution purposes.
+This split helps keep the public release focused on easy-to-use binaries, while development and contributions are managed privately.

+---

 ## Quick Start